daipozhi/Purpose-AI/README.md

                                 words-cw02.sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
-                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file ,if you on ubuntu ,please read tools-6/readme.txt file ,if you on msys,please read tools-7/readme.txt) run program in  'webfind54'(step100)(get all words ,generate 3rd word database )
+                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file , if you on msys,please read tools-7/readme.txt)
+                  run program in  'webfind54'(step100)(get all words ,generate 3rd word database )

                   (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in